Situation-Aware Interactive MPC Switching for Autonomous Driving: Controller Comparison and Switching Strategy

 In Table~\ref{tab:comparison}, robust MPC yields the largest minimum distance, longest completion time, and highest control effort, indicating strong safety guarantees at the expense of conservative and less comfortable behavior.
-In contrast, non-reactive branch MPC reduces completion time while enhancing comfort and save energy.
-Incorporating opponent reactions significantly increases the front-merging rate.
-Compared to both branch MPC variants, the two dual MPC variants achieve shorter completion times while preserving a larger minimum distance, reflecting simultaneous improvements in safety and efficiency attributable to increased front-merging behavior.
+In contrast, non-reactive branch MPC reduces completion time while enhancing comfort and saving energy.
+Incorporating opponent reactions significantly increases the front-merge rate.
+Compared to both branch MPC variants, the two dual MPC variants achieve shorter completion times while preserving a larger minimum distance, reflecting simultaneous improvements in safety and efficiency attributable to increased front-merge behavior.
 Compared to the explicit approach that may initiate active probing even when unnecessary, the implicit approach achieves the lowest trajectory cost and superior overall performance by triggering probing only when deemed beneficial.

-The front-merging rate serves as a proxy for decision-level efficiency, which is critical for improving efficiency without compromising safety.
-The incremental integration of scenario trees, opponent reaction modeling, and belief updates progressively increases this rate, highlighting their positive contribution to interaction-aware decision-making.
-Consequently, the more advanced the interaction modeling, the better the interactive performance.
-Thus, interactive capability can be hierarchized based on the underlying level of interaction modeling.
+The front-merge rate serves as a proxy for decision-level efficiency.
+Across formulations, adding scenario trees, opponent-reaction modeling, and belief updates each raises this rate, indicating that higher-fidelity interaction modeling produces less conservative interactive behavior without compromising safety.